 Applicants must inform the College of all institutions of higher learning attended and whether or not academic credit was earned at these institutions.
-Falsification of application information, including failure to identify all post-secondary institutions attended, may result in denial of admission or dismissal if discovered after enrollment.
+Falsification of application information, including failure to identify all postsecondary institutions attended, may result in denial of admission or dismissal if discovered after enrollment.

-An official transcript, and official English language translations, from each college and university attended must be submitted to the College before transfer of credit can be accomplished.
+An official transcript, and official English language translations, from each college and university attended must be submitted to the College within 90 days of application.
+Receipt of all transcripts must occur before transfer of credit can be accomplished.
 An official transcript is marked as such and sent directly from the institution attended to the Columbia College campus where the applicant plans to attend.
 A transcript marked official and delivered in a sealed envelope of the institution by the applicant will be accepted as official.
 Transcripts marked unofficial or student copy will not be considered official even if delivered in a sealed institution envelope.
 Faxed transcripts are not considered official.
 Credit will not be evaluated for one institution from another institution's transcript.
 CLEP examinations will be evaluated.